BREAKING NEWS: If you’re a Sketch fan, Daniel has just released his first book for SitePoint. Check out Jump Start Sketch!

-If you can’t quite wrap your head around the mobile-first approach to responsive design, then you’ll definitely want to check out our How to Rewire Your Brain for Mobile First UX screencast (below), which is a core aspect of our Thinking UX course.
+If you can’t quite wrap your head around the mobile-first approach to responsive design, then you’ll definitely want to check out our How to Rewire Your Brain for Mobile First UX video (below), which is a core aspect of our Master Mobile UX course.

 Let’s start by installing Fluid.

 Plugins can be installed by downloading them manually and dropping them into the correct folder, which can be found via the Sketch menu at Plugins → Manage Plugins… → (click cog icon) → Show Plugins Folder.
 Else, simply download Sketch Toolbox and search for/install Fluid there.

 For this tutorial we’ll be using a .sketch freebie by Dmitry Kustov, focusing on the desktop header section of the template.
 Download the freebie, open it up in Sketch, and then use the keyboard shortcut command+option+3 to make the Layer List and Inspector interfaces disappear – we won’t need them today.